 For more information and links to key local and national organisations please consult the Nottingham City and Nottinghamshire Knife Crime Guidance for schools.

 Feedback

 We welcome feedback on these materials so we can continually improve.
-Please send any feedback to rshe@nottinghamcity.gov.uk.
+Please complete this form with any feedback.